Seema Biswas

 Seema Biswas (born 14 January 1965) is an Indian actress who works in Hindi films and the theatre.
 She gained prominence after playing the role of Phoolan Devi in Shekhar Kapur's film Bandit Queen (1994), for which she won the National Film Award for Best Actress.
 She won the 2000 Sangeet Natak Akademi Award and the 2006 Best Actress Genie Award for her role as Shakuntala in Deepa Mehta's Water (2005).
 Her other mainstream films include Khamoshi: The Musical (1996), for which she won the Screen Award for Best Supporting Actress, Bhoot (2003), Vivah (2006) and Half Girlfriend (2017).
-In addition to films, Biswas has appeared in many television shows.
+In addition to films, Biswas has appeared in many television shows, most recently, The Family Man.

 Personal life and education

 Biswas was born in a Bengali family at Nalbari, Assam, to Jagdish Biswas and Meera Biswas.
 After completing her primary education, she graduated in political science with honours from Nalbari College, Assam.
 She studied dramatic arts at the National School of Drama in New Delhi.

+Biswas had married Nikhilesh Sharma, who's a film producer, but they later got divorced.
+Since then Biswas has been single.